What Your Reno Electrician Won’t Tell You About Solar Energy

 4. Direct Current to Alternating Current – the Function of the Inverter

 Inverters convert the direct current (DC) to alternating current (AC).
 Most home appliances use AC.
-Emergency lighting systems solar arrays and UPS all use inverters.
+Emergency lighting systems, like solar arrays and UPS, use inverters.

 These systems all use a DC battery to convert to AC power.
 The difference is how you charge the DC battery.

 3. Alternating Current to Alternating Converters

 These converters change either the voltage level or the frequency.
 The best visual example is a light dimmer.
 The light gets brighter or dimmer because of the activation of the AC to AC converter when you move the switch.